- My Account

 Lost library cards may be replaced for a small fee when all outstanding materials are returned.

 Patrons must pay replacement cost of lost materials.
-A new copy of the same item may be accepted in lieu of payment.
+Replacement costs vary.
+A new copy of certain items may be accepted in lieu of payment.
+Speak to a staff member for more informationApproved: 8/14/17

 In order for a public library to be certified in Massachusetts it must meet certain minimum standards of funding and service mandated by the Massachusetts Board of Library Commissioners.
 A public library that does not meet the minimum standards is “decertified” by the Massachusetts Board of Library Commissioners and is not eligible to receive state aid funding, apply for or receive LSTA grant funds, or enter into any contracts with the region to provide supplemental services.